matrix-org/matrix-spec-proposals/proposals/1763-configurable-retention-periods.md

 It also doesn't solve per-message retention behaviour - this has been split out into a seperate MSC.

-## Issues

-Should room retention be announced in a room per-server?
-The advantage is full flexibility in terms of servers announcing their different policies for a room (and possibly letting users know how likely history is to be retained, or conversely letting servers know if they need to step up to retain history).
+We don't announce room retention settings within a room per-server.
+The advantage would be full flexibility in terms of servers announcing their different policies for a room (and possibly letting users know how likely history is to be retained, or conversely letting servers know if they need to step up to retain history).
 The disadvantage is that it could make for very complex UX for end-users: "Warning, some servers in this room have overridden history retention to conflict with your preferences" etc.

 ## Security considerations